Draba reptans (Creeping Whitlow-Grass) - photos and description

 Foliage has forked hairs.

-Looking straight down on flower
+Looking straight down on flower.

 General: Tiny annual with simple stems, or stems branching near the base.
 Leaves and lower stems bristly with forked hairs.
+Due to their tiny size, I find these plants are easily overlooked.

 Fruit: Pods are erect, flat in profile, slightly curved, puberulent, we measured a pod at 7 mm long by 1.5 mm wide.